DiamondLightSource/db-jobs/README.md

 ## Developing new reports

-You will need to add this to the 'reports.cfg' file:
+You will need to add this to the 'jobs.cfg' file:
 - An SQL template string for your database query
 - A list with the column headers you want to use in the report